RAM Submission Procedures

 - Non-IEEE members US $138 plus shipping/handling and applicable tax (first copy only)

 *Electronic versions of RAS publications are accessable through IEEE Xplore.
 RAM is also available digitally via direct email in a reader format.

 Technically Co-Sponsored Publications

 - IEEE Sensors Journal (Sensors Council)

 - IEEE Systems Journal (Systems Council)

 - IEEE Transactions on Autonomous Mental Development

 - IEEE Transactions on Computational Intelligence and Artificial Intelligence in Games

 Robotics & Automation Magazine

 The Magazine (RAM) publishes technical articles of interest to the international robotics and automation community.
-The magazine has over 10,000 readers and is consistently ranked by Thompson's Journal of Citation Reports as one of the most highly ranked publication in robotics, with an impact factor of 2.2 in 2010 [Impact Factor (JCR) = 2.173 (5 year IF = 3.452)].
+The magazine has over 12,000 readers and is consistently ranked by Thompson's Journal of Citation Reports (JCR) as one of the most highly ranked publication in both Robotics (#3) and Automation & Control (#8) categories, with an impact factor of 2.484 in 2012 (5 year IF = 3.097).
 The magazine publishes four issues per year: March, June, September and December.